 Health Risk Limits for Contaminants in Ground Water

-The MDH is reviewing its current rules for Health Risk Limits for contaminants in drinking water.
-Staff are researching advances in the science of risk assessment and methods that are used to estimate children's exposures.
+In 2009 MDH made major revisions of rules for Health Risk Limits for contaminants in drinking water.
+Staff researched advances in the science of risk assessment and methods that are used to estimate children's exposures.
 The resulting findings were used to modify methods of developing risk-based guidance so that exposure and sensitivity concerns unique to early life stages of children are specifically considered in developing drinking water limits.

 Fish Consumption Advice